 Re-employment of Duplin County Retiree by Duplin County: Any group coverage that a retiree obtains as a result of post-retirement employment will be considered primary and the Duplin County coverage will be secondary.
-If a Duplin County employee retires under the provisions of the Local Government Employee Retirement System (LGERS) with "full" or "reduced" retirement benefits, and meets the qualifications for continued retiree health benefits under this section and later is rehired by Duplin County to a full-time position (which is the same or similar position in which they previously worked), or is elected to a full-time position, their health insurance coverage will change from retiree coverage to active coverage subject to county policy.
+If a Duplin County employee retires under the provisions of the Local Government Employee Retirement System (LGERS) with "full" or "reduced" retirement benefits, and meets the qualifications for continued retiree health benefits under this section and later is rehired by Duplin County to a full-time position, their health insurance coverage will change from retiree coverage to active coverage subject to county policy.
 In the event that the employee wishes to retire again at a later date, their continuation of health benefits will resume under the same qualifications as before the re-hire.